 It’s important to get accurate, reliable information in writing to be ready when you or others must ask questions or coordinate care:

-After you know the name and stage of the cancer, you can get more information about it by calling 1-800-227-2345 and talking with a cancer information specialist.
-You can also get information online at www.cancer.org.
+After you know the name and stage of the cancer, you can get more information about it by going to Cancer A-Z or by calling 1-800-227-2345 and talking with a cancer information specialist.

 You’ll want to be sure that you understand the treatment options chosen by the patient and doctor, since you will probably be helping plan how to make it happen.
 If you’d like to read more about treatments and their expected side effects contact your American Cancer Society.